Faishal24/Frontend-Skill-Test-1/README.md

 ## 3. Requirements

 1. Implement responsive design.
-2. Design components to enhance code readability and maintainability.
+2. Create components to improve code readability and maintainability.
 3. Implement the functionality to add To-Do items.
 4. Implement the functionality to delete To-Do items, showing a confirmation alert in the browser before deletion.
 5. When the "Sign Up" button is clicked, display the Sign Up form within a modal (and close the modal when the gray background is clicked).
 6. Minimize the use of custom styles as much as possible (ex. `w-[300px]`).

+## 4. Hints
+- You can use any references or tools, such as official documentation, Stack Overflow, ChatGPT, Copilot, and Gemini.
+- You can use any AI tools to generate code; however, don't forget to review it by yourself.
-<small>* This app is not connected to a database, so if the page is refreshed, the To-Do items will get back to the default.</small>
+- This app is not connected to a database, so if the page is refreshed, the To-Do items will get back to the default.